The Enduring Mystery of an 1891 Cecil County Murder

 An Ancient Punishment – The Whipping Post Last Used in Cecil in 1940

-Criminal codes on the Delmarva Peninsula permitted judges to sentence perpetrators of crimes such as larceny, breaking and entering, wife-beating, and more to lashes on the bare back well into the 20th.
-Under the original colonial statutes, wrongdoers received this ancient punishment for a broader range of crimes, including forgery, counterfeiting, Sabbath-breaking, blasphemy, witchcraft, and dozens of other offenses.
-As enlightened corrections emerged in the nation largely based on imprisonment, this punishment was dropped from the codes in most states, but it persisted on the Peninsula far longer.
+Criminal codes on the Delmarva Peninsula permitted judges to sentence perpetrators of crimes such as theft, breaking and entering, wife-beating, and more to lashes on the bare back well into the 20th.
+Under the original colonial statutes, wrongdoers received this ancient punishment for a broader range of crimes, including forgery, counterfeiting, Sabbath breaking, blasphemy, witchcraft, and dozens of other offenses.
+As enlightened corrections emerged in the nation primarily based on imprisonment, this punishment was dropped from the codes in most states, but it persisted on the Peninsula far longer.

-The last time a corporal punishment sentence was handed down in Cecil County was December 1940 when the Circuit Court ordered that a 42-year carpenter convicted of wife-beating serve 60-days in jail and receive ten lashes at the whipping post.
-A local newspaper, the Cecil Democrat, remarked that this was the first time in 46-years that a person was sentenced to the whipping post in Cecil.
+The last time a corporal punishment sentence was handed down in Cecil County was December 1940 when the Circuit Court ordered that a 42-year carpenter convicted of wife-beating serve 60 days in jail and receive ten lashes at the whipping post.
+A local newspaper, the Cecil Democrat, remarked that this was the first time in 46 years that a person was sentenced to the whipping post in Cecil.
 The cat-o-nine-tails were wielded by Sheriff David Randolph, who carried out the punishment in public.
-The whip was apparently last used on the Western Shore in Prince Georges County in 1945 when Judge Marbury ordered lashes for a prisoner.
-A Frederick County magistrate in 1952 ordered ten lashes for a defendant but Governor McKeldin pardoned the “barbarous and inhumane” punishment.
+The whip was last used on the Western Shore in Prince Georges County in 1945 when Judge Marbury ordered lashes for a prisoner.
+A Frederick County magistrate in 1952 ordered ten lashes for a defendant, but Governor McKeldin pardoned the “barbarous and inhumane” punishment.

 Delaware’s criminal code permitted floggings to occur until 1972.
-That year Governor Russell W. Peterson signed into law a revised criminal code in Delaware, which abolished the outdated punishment.
+That year, Governor Russell W. Peterson signed a revised criminal code in Delaware, which abolished the outdated punishment.
 With the passing of that act, Delaware became the last state in the nation to hold onto the pre-Revolutionary punishment.
 Flogging was last used in 1952 in the first state when a wife beater was flogged.